 You probably want lower risk on money you’ll need sooner, say for a fabulous vacation in two years.
-A savings account will fit the bill nicely for that goal because you want to be able to get to the money quickly, and savings accounts are highly liquid (they can be tapped in a very short amount of time).
+A savings account will fit the bill nicely for that goal because you want to be able to get to the money quickly, and savings accounts are highly liquid (they can be tapped on short notice).

 For goals that are 10, 20, or even 40 years away, it might make sense to invest to meet those goals.
 Investments can make money in various ways, but when you invest, you are essentially buying assets on the open market; however, some investment vehicles are riskier than others.

-One of the first goals to consider is an emergency fund.
+• One of the first goals to consider is an emergency fund.
 This money would ideally bail you out of an emergency, like having to pay a hefty medical bill or buying a last-minute plane ticket to see a sick loved one.
-You should save the equivalent of three to six months (or more ) of expenses and debt payments in your e-fund.
+Or paying your bills if you lost your job.
+You should save the equivalent of three to six months’ worth of expenses and debt payments available.

 What Are the Different Bank Accounts I Should Own?

 Unlike savings accounts, money-market accounts often have minimum deposit requirements — as much as $10,000.
 Keep an eye out for the lowest limits that suit your situation.
 The nice thing about money-market accounts is you can often make up to six transfers or withdrawals each month.
-And typically, money market accounts are insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000.
+And typically, money market accounts are insured by the FDIC for up to $250,000.

 What Is an Investment Portfolio?

 The difference between saving and investing can be summed up with two words: safety and risk.
 A collection of bank accounts suggests liquidity.
 It’s where you keep cash so you can get hold of it in a hurry.
 A collection of investment assets doesn’t have as much liquidity, because you may not want to pull your money when an investment is thriving.
 It’s riskier, but also has the potential for long-term gains.